Luis-Tembe/Luis-Tembe/README.md

 - 🌱 I’m currently learning **Cybersecurity pen testing methods and reports**

-- 👯 I’m looking to collaborate on **Software development projects, and Cyber Security penytest**
+- 👯 I’m looking to collaborate on **Software development projects, and Cyber Security pen-testing**

 - 💬 Ask me about **anything related to software development and cybersecurity :)**